-On this series of weekly posts, we remind you the winners of the past decade!
-Can you believe it?
-Another Eurovision decade has passed!
+On this new series of weekly posts, we remind you of the winners of the past decade!
+Can you believe it that another Eurovision decade has passed?
 The 10 songs that got the gold for their countries will be presented in random order!

 In this decade we saw, of course, ten winners.
 From that number Sweden won two times.
 Azerbaijan and Portugal won for their first time and Germany and Austria for second time.
 The Netherlands won for the fifth time after 44 years!
 Moreover, Ukraine, Denmark and Israel mark their 2nd, 3rd and 4th win respectively.